 Business Licensing Training Institute

-The Business Licensing Training Institute trains municipal and county officials on the basics of administering a business licensing program.
+The Business Licensing Training Institute educates municipal and county officials on the basics of administering a business licensing program.
 To complete the institute, officials must take three classes, which are offered across three years.
 The SC Business Licensing Officials Association sponsors the institute.
 Staff Contact: Scott Slatton

 Municipal Clerks and Treasurers Institute